 In a medium bowl, mix the confectionary sugar, corn syrup and 3 tablespoons of the milk.

-See if you have achieved a consistency which is fluid enough for you to spread or brush on the cookies easily.
-If needed, add the fourth tablespoon of milk, a little at a time until it is thin enough to do this.
+See if you have achieved a consistency which is fluid enough for you to spread or brush the glaze on the cookies easily.
+If needed, add the fourth tablespoon of milk, a little at a time until the is thin enough to do this.

 Notes